 The Real Secret to Winning Casino Games

-It turned out to be a lucky day for Ruby.
+Playing casino slot machines turned out to be a lucky day for Ruby.
 But when I first saw her, that steaming hot August afternoon in Las Vegas, she was worn to a frazzle.
-I had ventured in through an open door on Fremont street, where the arctic air conditioned blasts were competing with Mother Nature's definition of a heat wave.
+I had ventured in through an open door on Fremont street, where arctic air conditioned blasts were competing with Mother Nature's definition of a heat wave.

-It remained an eternal mystery why anyone would leave an open street door on such a sweltering day, with cold air rushing out of the building, blasting its way against the sun's heat and battling the tourists for bragging rights.
+It remained an eternal mystery why anyone would leave a street door wide open on such a sweltering day, with cold air rushing out onto the street, blasting its way against the suns heat and battling the tourists for bragging rights.

-It had to be a Management decision, but if it were my Utility bill to pay, I would have been more aware of the costs.
+It had to be a Management decision, but if it were my Utility bill to pay, I would have been more aware of cost.

-I had ducked in out of the heat for the sole purpose of taking them up on their 99 Cents Buffet.
+I had ducked in from the heat for the sole purpose of taking them up on their 99 Cents Buffet.
 Imagine that.
 All you can eat, beverage included, for less than a buck.
-My stomach was grumbling, as I had skipped breakfast, and now it was time to get my dollar's worth at the buffet table.
-Making a quick dash inside, it was too late to see a pair of outstretched female legs, and I was tripped up, falling to the floor giving a lame Jack Tripper impression as I heard guffaws, snickers and laughs all around.
-All I saw was a closeup of the red background, green shamrocks, in the carpet.
+My stomach was grumbling, as I had skipped breakfast, and now was the time to get my dollars worth at a ninety nine cents buffet table.
+Making a quick dash inside, it was too late to see a pair of outstretched female legs.
+I was tripped up, falling to the floor giving a lame Jack Tripper impression as I heard guffaws, snickers and laughs all around.
+All I saw was a closeup of a red colored carpet, embedded with small green colored shamrocks.